iameberedavid/Sepsis-Prediction-Analysis-and-API-Creation/README.md

         python3 -m venv venv; source venv/bin/activate; python -m pip install -q --upgrade pip; python -m pip install -qr requirements.txt

-The both long command-lines have a same structure, they pipe multiple commands using the symbol ` ; ` but you may manually execute them one after another.
+The two long command-lines have the same structure.
+They pipe multiple commands using the symbol ` ; ` but you can manually execute them one after the other.

 1. **Create the Python's virtual environment** that isolates the required libraries of the project to avoid conflicts;
 2. **Activate the Python's virtual environment** so that the Python kernel & libraries will be those of the isolated environment;
 3. **Upgrade Pip, the installed libraries/packages manager** to have the up-to-date version that will work correctly;
-4. **Install the required libraries/packages** listed in the `requirements.txt` file so that it will be allow to import them into the python's scripts and notebooks without any issue.
+4. **Install the required libraries/packages** listed in the `requirements.txt` file so that they can be imported into the python script and notebook without any issue.

 **NB:** For MacOs users, please install `Xcode` if you have an issue.

 ## Run FastAPI

-- Run the demo apps (being at the repository root):
+- Run the API (being at the repository root):

   FastAPI: